Health Care and Testing

 Congress has mandated that all insurers cover the cost of testing for coronavirus without any cost-sharing or prior authorization requirements.
 We have also required testing with no cost sharing under the Medicare Advantage Program, Medicaid and the State Children’s Health Insurance Program.
 For uninsured individuals, laboratory reimbursements for diagnostic testing of COVID-19 will be available.

-Additionally, the legislation recently signed into law requires all group health plans and insurers offering group or individual plans to cover vaccines and other preventive treatments without cost-sharing, and allows Medicare to do the same for vaccines.
+Additionally, Congress has required all group health plans and insurers offering group or individual plans to cover vaccines and other preventive treatments without cost-sharing, and allows Medicare to do the same for vaccines.

 Governor Larry Hogan similarly has required all insurers in Maryland to waive costs associated with coronavirus testing, including copayments, co-insurance, and deductibles.